 Once a band ends its tour or breaks up, its fan gear can become valuable.
-There will still be die-hard fans who want to get their hands on these collectible items, so if you have fan gear or can find it, there will be nice market out there for flipping.
+There will still be die-hard fans who want to get their hands on these collectible items.
+If you have fan gear or can find it, there will be a nice market out there for flipping.

 19. Baby Equipment

-When many families get a new baby, they often invest in gear like strollers, cribs, baby swings, and other baby goods.
-As the baby ages out of using those items, parents will start to try to get rid of them.
+When many families have a new baby, they often invest in gear like strollers, cribs, baby swings, and other baby goods.
+As the baby ages out of using those items, parents will start getting rid of them.